Supreme Court hears same-sex marriage cake case

 In the interview, Phillips said, "I feel I'm being compelled to create artwork for an event -- an inherently religious event -- that goes against my faith, and I'm being compelled to do so under penalty of jail time and fines."

-Not surprisingly, Mullins and Craig see the case through an entirely different lens: discrimination.
+Not surprisingly, the same sex couple, David Mullins and Charlie Craig, see the case through an entirely different lens: discrimination.

 "This case is about more than us, and it's not about cakes," Mullins said in an interview.
 "It's about the right of gay people to receive equal service."